-The water supply serving the swimming pool and all plumbing fixtures including drinking fountains, lavatories, and showers shall meet the requirements of the board.
-Where strict compliance with the requirement that the water supply serving the swimming pool be of potable quality is not possible or reasonable, the board may grant a variance which does not endanger the health and safety of the users of the pool.
+The water supply serving the swimming pool and all plumbing fixtures including drinking fountains, lavatories, and showers shall meet the requirements of the commissioner of health.
+Where strict compliance with the requirement that the water supply serving the swimming pool be of potable quality is not possible or reasonable, the commissioner of health may grant a variance which does not endanger the health and safety of the users of the pool.